PrimeTimeTran/next-blog/data/kb/atom/math/calc/core/integral/line-integrals.md

 Use line integrals when:

-- movement happens along a curve
+- movement occurs along a curve
 - quantities are distributed along paths
 - fields act along trajectories